 Sit/Stand Workstation Adjustability

-Sometimes it make sense to have the ability to sit some of the time and stand some of the time.
+Sometimes it makes sense to have the ability to sit some of the time and stand some of the time.
 Here are some guidelines.

-Minimum worksurface height adjustment range: from floor to top of work surface or keyboard is 36 to 48 inches.
+Minimum worksurface height adjustment range: from floor to top of work surface or keyboard is 26 to 48 inches.